vitay/deeprl/document.md

 where $F(\theta)$ is called the Riemannian metric tensor and is an inner product on the tangent space of the manifold at the point $\theta$.

 When using the symmetric KL divergence to measure the distance between two distributions, the corresponding Riemannian metric is the **Fisher Information Matrix** (FIM), defined as the Hessian matrix of the KL divergence around $\theta$, i.e. the matrix of second order derivatives w.r.t the elements of $\theta$.
-See <https://stats.stackexchange.com/questions/51185/connection-between-fisher-metric-and-the-relative-entropy> for an explanation of the link between the Fisher metric and KL divergence.
+See <https://stats.stackexchange.com/questions/51185/connection-between-fisher-metric-and-the-relative-entropy> and <https://wiseodd.github.io/techblog/2018/03/14/natural-gradient/> for an explanation of the link between the Fisher matrix and KL divergence.

 The Fisher information matrix is defined as the Hessian of the KL divergence around $\theta$, i.e. how the manifold locally changes around $\theta$: